Table of Contents

 - Takes a long time to assemble

-5. Mau Lifestyle Leone Cat Tree (Made from Real Tree Branches)
+5. Mau Lifestyle Leone Cat Tree (Best Stylish Design)

-There are three separate posts and platforms for lots of climbing, and the real tree trunks make it one of the sturdiest cat trees there are, able to withstand cats that weigh up to 30lbs.
-It also is designed to stand the test of time – real-life trees last for hundreds of years and now your cat tree can too!
+There are three separate posts and platforms for lots of climbing, able to withstand cats that weigh up to 30lbs.
+It also is designed to stand the test of time – real-life trees last for hundreds of years and now your cat tree can too.
+Although it is a bit of a splurge, this is the only natural-looking cat tree you’ll ever need to buy!

 The two side perches are platforms, whereas the center one is a flower-shaped cushion, making it the ideal lounging spot for your cat.
 All the perches are made from faux fur for maximum comfort and a super chic design.
 You’ll also notice three hanging pom-pom toys to provide even more entertainment.